microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution01.md

 ## Notes & Guidance

 In this challenge, you will implement the FHIR Server Samples reference architecture to ingest and load patient data in FHIR.
-You will generate synthetic FHIR patient data for bulk load into FHIR server.
+You will generate synthetic FHIR patient data for bulk load into FHIR Server.
 To generate synthetic patient data, you will use **[SyntheaTM Patient Generator](https://github.com/synthetichealth/synthea#syntheatm-patient-generator)** open source Java tool to simulate patient records in FHIR format.

 **FHIR bulk load scenario**
 In this scenario, you will deploy a storage account with a BLOB container called `fhirimport`.
-Synthea generated FHIR patient data files (JSON) are copied into this storage container, and automatically ingested into FHIR server.
+Synthea generated FHIR patient data files (JSON) are copied into this storage container, and automatically ingested into FHIR Server.
 This bulk ingestion is performed by a BLOB triggered function app as depicted below:

 ![FHIR Server Bulk Load](../images/fhir-serverless-bulk-load.jpg)